Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 The build environment includes a pgadmin container that you can use to examine the postgresql db running on the postgresql container.
 The URL is http://localhost:8060.
 The username is chronopolis@localhost.localdomain and the password is 'password'.
 I know, I know.
 Once on the pgadmin interface, you can add a server pointing to host 'postgresql' with user 'postgres' and password...yes...you guessed it...'password'.

 Finally, we exit out of the build environment, shut it down, and then bring up chronopolis.

+**Note: If you are building a replication node only, issue a 'docker-compose up' command in the node directory rather than the chronup statement below.**
 ```
 exit
 exit